Introduction to 'Leading and collaborating using online tools'

 Some of us don’t have an office.
 Others work from home to save travel time and costs.
 We call this hybrid working – when we spend some time working from home, or somewhere other than our workplace.

 Even if you’re in the office, it’s not always easy to hold meetings.
-Trying to agree a time and place to meet can often take up much of your time.
-So can travelling to these meetings.
+Making meeting arrangements and travelling can take up much of your time.
 ‘Virtual’ meetings using online tools can save you time and money.

 Chapter 2